Travel information on Security & Safety for visitors in Ethiopia

 How safe is travel in Ethiopia?

+To give security information I (Mark) have prepared a page on the security situation. (https://www.tesfatours.com/security-for-tourism-in-ethiopia/).
+Sadly the travel advice given out by different governments for Ethiopia often does not reflected the current situation and reality on the ground.
 Generally speaking Ethiopia is a safe country in which to travel.
 Unlike in many parts of the world (Egypt and Kenya for example), tourists have not been targeted (with the exception of many years back in the Danakil depression).
 Although Ethiopia has suffered many disputes, protests and internal conflicts since 2016, the biggest risk in travel was inconvenience (not being able to follow the itinerary as planned).
 I (Mark) travel out to different part of the country and reviews the security situation in worrying places.
-In late Jan 2022, soon after the conflict ended in Amhara Region, I travelled to Bahir Dar, and drove to Meket and Lalibela.
-And again in May he travelled to Gondar, the Simiens and back to Lalibela.
+In late Jan 2022, soon after the Tigrayan conflict moved out of Amhara Region, I travelled to Bahir Dar, and drove to Meket and Lalibela.
+And again in May I travelled to Gondar, the Simiens and back to Lalibela.
 In March & May 2023 I have travelled through Tigray region, visiting the main tourism sites as well as the community tourism guesthouses.
-His principle is that he would not send clients somewhere he wouldn't send his family.
-He is happy to talk through the security issues for the part of the country where you would like to travel.
-To give you more information I have prepared a page on the security situation. (https://www.tesfatours.com/security-for-tourism-in-ethiopia/).
-Sadly the travel advise given out by different governments for Ethiopia often does not reflected the current situation and reality on the ground.
+And through 2024, I have continued to travel to different parts of the country.
+My principle is that I would not send clients somewhere I wouldn't take my family.
+I am happy to talk through the security issues for the part of the country where you would like to travel.

 How do I get a visa?

-Visa on arrival has JUST (Nov 23) restarted and is available at Bole Airport for most nationalities - check the information on the government website (https://www.evisa.gov.et/information/touristOnArrivalVisa) Visa- on-line is also available :- https://www.evisa.gov.et/. but the system has had some glitches with visas not coming through.
-Hopefully now many people will get on arrival it should improve.
-The 1 month visa cost is $80
+Visa on arrival restarted in Nov 23 and is available at Bole Airport for most nationalities - check the information on the government website (https://www.evisa.gov.et/information/touristOnArrivalVisa) Visa- on-line is also available :- https://www.evisa.gov.et/. but the system has had some glitches with visas not coming through.
+A one month visa cost is $80, payable in USD, GBP & Euro in cash.
+A 3 month visa is also available for $200 USD

 Can I bring binoculars to Ethiopia .. any thing else I should know?